What is obsessive-compulsive disorder?

 We recommend evidence-based treatment options.
 These might include referrals for care at Seattle Children’s or services in the community.

-- Child and teen groups at Seattle Children’s to teach coping skills.
+- Parent and youth CBT groups at Seattle Children’s to teach coping skills.
 This is the first step.

-- Short-term therapy involving both the child and their parent or caregiver, when we have openings
+- Short-term individual therapy involving both the child and their parent or caregiver, when we have openings.

 - Children don’t react to illness, injury, pain and medicine in the same way as adults.
 They need – and deserve – care designed just for them.
 They need a healthcare team specially trained to understand and meet their needs.